ttionya/vaultwarden-backup/README.md

 #### DATA_DIR

-The folder where bitwarden_rs stores its data.
+The folder where vaultwarden stores its data.

 When using `Docker Compose`, you don't need to change it, but when using automatic backup, you need to change it to `/data`.